-In 2022, FLI intends to retain its dominant position as the leader in MRB projects by launching seven (7) new projects nationwide and nineteen (19) additional buildings of existing projects.
-Aside from the MRBs, FLI has pipelined twelve (12) horizontal residential projects and two (2) HRB projects.
+In 2023, FLI intends to retain its dominant position as the leader in MRB projects by launching 3 new projects nationwide and 9 additional buildings of existing projects.
+Aside from the MRBs, FLI has pipelined 12 horizontal residential projects.
+FLI projects are geographically diversified and can be found in 22 provinces across the country.
+FLI also focuses on projects that have short construction periods to minimize construction risks.
+Home buyers are typically first-time home owners and ultimate end-users.